Toronto Jam 2018

 Jeff Carolin is a criminal defense lawyer living in Toronto who focuses on providing top-notch legal representation to people who can’t pay out of pocket.
 And, when he gets the chance, he loves to sit in circles.
 Hence the jam.
 But it’s more than just the circles.
 For Jeff, exploring theatre of the oppressed and other participatory community organizing traditions and attending jams has been a key part of discovering how he can–in this life, with this body, and with his experiences–engage around complex issues of racism, colonialism, inequality, and other forms of systemic oppression, without this work leading to further division, burnout, and in-fighting among people who are trying to build something new together.
 Seeking common ground while always acknowledging the importance of difference, starting from a place of openness and caring, and tuning in to the body’s knowledge a little more and the analytical mind a little less, have all been practices that he has continued to hone through jam circles–and are practices that he tries to introduce in all facets of his life.
 For a more facts and figures perspective: you can check out jeffcarolinlaw.ca.

 Karen B. K. Chan is a sex and emotional literacy educator in Toronto.
-She is dedicated to having conversations about sexuality and feelings that are real, transformative, and kind.
-In the last few years, she shifted personal priorities from being “good” to being warm, from being right to being more forgiving, and the Jam has played a big part.
-BK works full-time at the City of Toronto, half-time in her private practice, and all the time on taking better care of herself.
+She is dedicated to having conversations that are real, transformative, and kind.
+In the last few years, she shifted personal priorities from being “good” to being warm, from being right to being more forgiving, and the Jam has played a big part in both.
+BK works full-time speaking, training, and consulting, and all the time on taking better care of herself.

 Francesca Allodi-Ross spends her weekdays providing free legal services to low-wage workers in Etobicoke and west Toronto.
 She loves dancing and yoga and spending time with beloved people.
 Other times she’s organizing for social change around income inequality and cycling.
 She is passionate about creating joyful, effective, and sustainable social movements.